Asparagus Nicoise Salad

 - 1/2 cup zesty Italian salad dressing

 - Place potatoes in a large saucepan; add water to cover by 2 inches.
 Bring to a boil.
-Reduce heat; cook, uncovered, 10-12 minutes or until tender, adding asparagus during the last 2-4 minutes of cooking.
+Reduce heat; cook, uncovered, until tender, 10-12 minutes, adding asparagus during the last 2-4 minutes of cooking.
 Drain potatoes and asparagus; immediately drop into ice water.

-Originally published as Asparagus Nicoise Salad in Simple & Delicious April/May 2016
+Originally published as Hand-held Nicoise Salad in Simple & Delicious April/May 2016